AleksaMCode/cache-simulator/README.md

 <p align="justify">The algorithm allows for the least recently used items first to be discarded.
 In LRU strategy, when the cache is full, the item that hasn't been used for the longest time (least recently used item) will be eliminated or evicted from cache.
 It also provides a quick constant time access to items in cache.</p>

 ### Bélády's algorithm
 <p align="justify">The most efficient caching algorithm would be to always discard the information that will not be needed for the longest time in the future.
 This optimal result is referred to as Bélády's optimal algorithm.
 Since it is generally impossible to predict how far in the future information will be needed, this is generally not implementable in practice.
 The practical minimum can be calculated only after experimentation, and one can compare the effectiveness of the actually chosen cache algorithm.
-For this program we have we know all of the instructions that will take place in the simulation because we have a finite set of instructions stored in the trace file.</p>
+For this program we know all of the instructions that will take place in the simulation because we have a finite set of instructions stored in the trace file.</p>

 ## Write policies
 <p align="justify">If data is written to the cache, at some point it must also be written to main memory.
 The timing of this write is known as the write policy.
-Both write-through and write-back policies can use either of these write-miss policies.</p>
+Both write-through and write-back policies can use either of write-miss policies.</p>

 ### Write-hit policies
 <p align="justify">When a system writes data to cache, it must at some point write that data to the backing store as well.
 The timing of this write is controlled by what is known as the write policy.
 There are two basic writing approaches:</p>